Hope you are getting ready for this year's 'Trail' Friday 1 August until Monday 4 August

 Note: 185 photos now added to Facebook (search Kirkcudbright Art & Crafts Trail).

-The Kirkcudbright Girls returned for 2011
+The Kirkcudbright Girls return every year

 The following seven photos by Colin Saul